QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/general/index.md

 ```
 </div><div>

 To compile, you must do it in two steps.
-This step will generated two files: `main.o` and `other.o`.
+This step will generate two files: `main.o` and `other.o`.

 ```ps
 $ gcc -c main.c main.h other.c